Samuelisusername/Machine-Learning/Taste_Similarity_Project/README.md

 **Methodology :**

 We use embeddings* as an input to our torch Neural Network, which consists of multiple Perceptron layers and different activaiton functions.
 The output of this represents the probability of A being more similar to B than C.
+We preprocess the image by resizing and normalizing it, using the ResNet152 weight transformations.
+Now the images are a valid input for the resnet model where the last layer is missing.

 **Self-supervised :**